 Labor budget

-The amount of money allocated for employee work hours over a specified period, like a week or a month.
+A labor budget is the total amount of money an organization allocates for employee work hours during a specific period, like a week or a month.
 In shift planning, it represents the financial ceiling for staffing costs, making it crucial to balance hours worked and economic sustainability.

 Exceeding your budget can impact company profitability, and this, in turn, can lead to reduced hours for future shifts, which isn’t great for employee satisfaction.
 But underutilizing your budget isn’t ideal either.
 You might save costs upfront but lead to lower productivity, unhappy customers, or employees stretched too thin.

-This isn’t about penny-pinching, but about allocating resources efficiently, helping both your company’s financial goals and your workers’ well-being.
-It’s what labor budget IS—not just a number thrown into Excel at the beginning of the week.
+This isn’t about penny-pinching, or throwing numbers into Excel at the beginning of the week – it’s about allocating resources efficiently, helping both your company’s financial goals and your workers’ well-being.

 Best practices